jimdigriz/bgpexplore/README.md

     [Prefix 3] --/

 An AS node is unique and referenced by its ASN and it has zero ('transit') or more prefixes (IP ranges) associated with it.
 The AS additionally has one or more peers that are other AS nodes.

-To build this graph we need to get a snapshot of a Internet router's database, this comes in the form of MRT snapshots.
-In these snapshots are [BGP `AS_PATH` attributes](https://tools.ietf.org/html/rfc4271#section-5.1.2) (a list of `AS_SEQUENCE` and `AS_SET` sub-attributes) that describe the path from our router to the destination prefix.

-We use the `AS_PATH` attribute to infer the topology of the Internet passively.

 ## Fetch